$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Scaling fields, regularity and microlocal extension

 \ssk

-Note that we no longer need any microlocal control in the above statements, only weak topology statements.
-Let us emphasize that our double scaling assumption only applies when our test function is in the domain $\Omega\setminus \mcY$ whereas the second simple scaling assumption applies only when we scale toward the point $p$.
-In the Feynman amplitude context of Section \ref{SubsectionConfigurationSpace} both scaling fields will be admissible in the sense of definition~\ref{def:explicitEuler} hence the fact that the inclusion $p\in \mcY$ is preserved by both dynamics will be immediate.
+Note that in \eqref{EqTwoPullBacks} we first pullback $\varphi_\mcY\Lambda$ by the map $e^{-\ell_1\rho_1}$ and then pull back the resulting distribution by $e^{-\ell_2\rho_2}$.
+Note also that we no longer need any microlocal control in the above statement {that only deals with the} weak topology.
+Let us emphasize that {we ask \eqref{EqTwoPullBacks} to hold for some} test functions supported in the domain $\Omega\setminus \mcY$ whereas the {first} scaling assumption applies when we scale toward the point $p$.
+In the Feynman amplitude context of Section \ref{SubsectionConfigurationSpace} both scaling fields will be admissible in the sense of Definition~\ref{def:explicitEuler} hence the fact that the inclusion $p\in \mcY$ is preserved by both dynamics will be immediate.

 \ssk